Kevin Guppy has spent the majority of his time as an MLS League Pool goalkeeper with Chivas USA.

-Guppy, a Fullerton native, is only in his second season in the league.
-The former Big West Conference co-goalkeeper of the year was 8-7-4 his senior season at Cal State Northridge and started every game of his college career.
+Guppy, a Fullerton native, is in his second season in the league.
+The former Big West Conference co-goalkeeper of the year was 8-7-4 as a senior at Cal State Northridge and started every game of his college career.

 For now, Guppy backs up Thornton, the 2009 MLS goalkeeper of the year, who started the first 12 games of the season for Chivas before suffering a sprained ankle.